NORMANDY & BRITTANY WORKSHOPS REPORT

 When I tutor people, I always try and respect their individual approach to landscape photography without imposing my views, while of course answering any questions they might have.

-More, whenever I feel it might help, I am always happy to share my own ideas and explain my own approach to the locations with them via images on my camera’s LCD screen.
+More, whenever I felt it might help, I have been happy to share my own ideas and explain my own approach to the locations with them via images on my camera’s LCD screen.
 As I normally do, when the occasion arose, during this first Workshops in Normandy & Brittany I enjoyed revisiting some of the locations as well, something I find very useful.

 As well, thanks to our image review sessions our participants had the opportunity to try out in the field the new ideas gathered during these sessions.
 We did so both in new locations and, most importantly, when revisiting ones, applying novel solutions to whatever problems they might have faced the first time there.